JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Spotify Service
 - Copy the service and correct all the imports #DONE
-- See what won't work and how we can adjust the endpoints
+- See what won't work and how we can adjust the endpoints #DONE
-- This will have to be transferred to the backend when it comes to making requests in order to hide the keys
+- This will have to be transferred to the backend when it comes to making requests in order to hide the keys #DONE
-- The angular spotify service should only call the api which will handle the data fetching on the back end
+- The angular spotify service should only call the api which will handle the data fetching on the back end #DONE
+##### Seems to be working for now.
+Random track, searching, library and deleted are working without issues and I did not have to make any changes to the components.
+Pay attention for any failed requests

 ## Local storage to database